biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 |

 - Now look at **test2.nf**.
-Can you make a configuration for that script with a new label for handling failing processes by retrying 3 times and incrementing the time?
+Change this script and the config file using the label for handling failing processes by retrying 3 times and incrementing time.

-You can give very low time (10 / 15 seconds) for the fastqc process so it would fail at beginning.
+You can specify a very low time (5, 10 or 15 seconds) for the fastqc process so it would fail at beginning.

 .. raw:: html